mikeharrison4/checkout-customerfeedback-app/README.md

-`npm run start` - Starts the app on [http://localhost:3000](http://localhost:3000) and runs the mock server on [http://localhost:3001](http://localhost:3001)
+`npm run start` - Starts the app on [http://localhost:3000](http://localhost:3000) and starts the mock server on [http://localhost:3001](http://localhost:3001)

 `npm run test` - Runs the test suite and shows its coverage